Best Tax Software and Services: Credit Karma to TurboTax

 TurboTax is probably the best-known tax preparation company, but it’s also among the most expensive.
 It offers some great features that make it easy to use, though, such as the ability to file your taxes on any device, including your phone.
 You can even save time by entering your W-2 information simply by snapping a picture of the document.

 TurboTax guarantees you’ll receive the maximum refund or it will refund the purchase price.
-The company also guarantees that all calculations will be 100 percent accurate or it will pay any IRS penalties and interest, and year-round audit support is part of the purchase price.
+The company also guarantees that all calculations will be 100% accurate or it will pay any IRS penalties and interest, and year-round audit support is part of the purchase price.
 Another helpful feature of TurboTax is TurboTax Live, which allows you to talk to an expert live on screen.